Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado State and its opponents have scored at least 45.5 points -- this matchup's point total -- just one time this year.
+- Colorado State and its opponents have scored at least 45 points just two times this year.

-- New Mexico has combined with its opponents to score more than 45.5 points in two games this season.
+- New Mexico's games have gone over 45 points in two opportunities this season.

-- The two teams combine to score 37.6 points per game, 7.9 less than the over/under in this contest.

-- The 49.5 points per game these two squads have allowed to opponents this season are four more than the 45.5 total in this contest.
+- The combined points per game average of the two teams, 37.6, is 7.4 points fewer than Saturday's over/under.

+- This contest's total is 4.5 points fewer than the 49.5 these two squads combine to give up per game in 2021.

-- The Rams and their opponents have scored an average of 49.8 points per game in 2021, 4.3 more than Saturday's total.
+- Rams games this season feature an average total of 49.8 points, a number 4.8 points higher than Saturday's over/under.

-- The 45.5-point total for this game is 3.9 points below the 49.4 points per game average total in Lobos games this season.
+- In 2021, games involving the Lobos have averaged a total of 49.4 points, 4.4 more than the set over/under in this contest.

 Colorado State Stats and Trends

-- Colorado State is 1-1 against the spread and 1-2 overall when the team picks up over 347 yards.
+- When Colorado State churns out over 347 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Rams have five giveaways this season, while the Lobos have eight takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.